Two Kooks » All Recipes » Breads and Pizza » Homemade English Muffin Recipe (easy step by step)

 • gets perfect results every time!

-The recipe I used is from Truffles and Trends.
-I made 3 batches (sadly, all gone now) to provide step by step pictures, clear instructions and tips from my experience – and many others – that would ensure success.
+I made 3 batches (sadly, all gone now) to provide step-by-step pictures, clear instructions and tips from my experience – and many others – that would ensure success.

 The easy English muffins are soft, light and fluffy and they toast up beautifully.
 If you prefer denser muffins, there is a trick in the recipe you can use.
 The recipe takes just under 2 hours in total – unlike many that take 6-24 hours or more.
 Added bonus – the muffins are vegan.